Key takeaways

 Insurance companies are often accused of using delay tactics to avoid or postpone paying claims.
 But that's not always the full picture.
 In many jurisdictions, insurers are required to pay interest on delayed claims, so dragging out the process isn't in their best interest.

-If your team is stuck chasing missing details or correcting errors, you risk not only longer payout cycles but also damaging your company’s reputation.
-Instead of going back and forth with clients to fix paperwork, document automation helps you collect accurate information from the start.
+If your team is stuck chasing missing details or correcting errors, you risk not only longer payout cycles but also damaging your company's reputation.
+Document automation for insurance helps you collect accurate information from the start.

 With smart forms and conditional logic, forms adapt in real time based on the claimant's input.
 For example, if someone reports a fire-related loss, only relevant fire-related fields appear.
 File upload sections can be restricted to specific formats (like PDF or JPG) and configured to require uploads before submission.
 This reduces confusion, prevents irrelevant inputs, and speeds up the claims process.